Fuel System

 When the throttle is opened all the way, there is nothing for the engine to suck against.
 Running fuel to a port won’t work.
 Well…. we can “fake it” in a way….

-If we port some fuel right where the air speeds up, the loss of pressure (now a vacuum) will draw fuel into the airstream.
+If we port some fuel in the restriction right where the air speeds up, the loss of pressure (now a vacuum) will draw fuel into the airstream.

 Notice the “Main Jet” in the bottom of this picture.
 We can’t just dump fuel all willy-nilly and hope it works, we need to accurately meter the fuel.
 A “main jet ” is added to the bottom end of the main discharge nozzle to limit the amount of fuel.